top of page

 Sound plays a crucial role in evoking fear in horror films, a fact that The Conjuring leverages masterfully.
 From the unsettling creaks of floorboards to ghostly whispers, the sound design expertly contributes to the overall atmosphere.

 Silence is equally impactful, creating a space for tension to build before the inevitable scares hit.
-For instance, sudden jarring musical notes often catch viewers off guard, amplifying the terrifying moments.
+Suddenly jarring musical notes often catch viewers off guard, amplifying terrifying moments.
 This intentional use of sound keeps the audience engaged and increasingly anxious throughout the film.

 A Cultural Phenomenon